Antimicrobial stewardship in primary care

-AURA 2021, the Fourth Australian report on antimicrobial use and resistance in human health reported on data from 2019, that overall, the use of antimicrobials is decreasing in the community (including general practice, specialist outpatient clinics, dental clinics and aged care homes).
+AURA 2021, the fourth Australian report on antimicrobial use and resistance in human health reported that the use of antimicrobials is decreasing in the community (including general practice, specialist outpatient clinics, dental clinics and aged care homes).

 Since 2006, there have been increases in the community for some important resistances in Australia, such as methicillin resistance in Staphylococcus aureus (MRSA).
 When people go into hospital with a resistant infection they caught in the community, it makes their care more complex, which is why reducing resistance in the community is also important.

 In addition AURA 2021 reported on continuing high levels of inappropriate prescribing of antimicrobials in aged care homes, and concerning rates of some antimicrobial-resistant organisms in aged care home residents.